The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 What is the current state of French politics?

 Emmanuel Macron of the Renaissance party has been in power since May 2017.
-Macron won reelection in April 2022 in a runoff against Marine Le Pen of the National Rally, a right-wing populist party that saw a surge in popularity.
+Macron won reelection in April 2022 in a runoff against Marine Le Pen of the National Rally, a far-right populist party that saw a surge in popularity.
 President Macron leads the country’s high-level international priorities, while the Prime Minister focuses on domestic affairs.

 Following massive success by the National Rally in the June 2024 EU parliamentary elections, Macron called a snap election to be held in July 2024.
 In a shock result, the left-wing alliance New Popular Front won a plurality of seats, with the Macron-supporting alliance Ensemble coming in second and the National Rally placing third.
 No party obtained the 289 seats needed for an overall majority, with France facing a hung parliament.
-Passing legislation and building consensus is expected to be extremely difficult under the highly fragmented conditions.
+Passing legislation and building consensus is difficult under the highly fragmented conditions.

 Who is responsible for allocating French ODA?